Sri Chinmoy Triple-Triathlon

 - Course records – Relay Teams

-For all pre-entered Teams and Individuals, compulsory registration will be between 3.30 pm and 5 pm, Saturday 5 November in the Function Room of the Majura Community Centre, Rosevear Place, Dickson.
+For all pre-entered Teams and Individuals, compulsory registration will be between 12 noon and 5 pm, Saturday 18 November at "My Rainbow-Dreams" cafe in Dickson Chambers, opposite the Dickson Post Office, Dickson.

 If you have made changes to the composition or order of your team, you will need to have these recorded at Registration.
 You will also collect race numbers and helpers' passes, get numbers written on swimmers' arms, and collect information on any last-minute course alterations.